LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 One key objective of Advanced Messaging Dashboard 3.0 is to provide a platform to seamlessly benchmark current performance, adjust program levers, and track incremental improvement.
 This applies to account configuration, automation, and program operations.

 ### Support
 Any customization on top of that analysis carries a risk of changing the narrative of the analysis.
-Please note that customizations will not be supported by LPSupport.
+Please note that customizations will not be supported by LPSupport LivePerson.
 If you do customize, please Save-As and give the file a different name.

 ## How to enable

-How to Enable Advanced Messaging Dashboard 3.0 on Your Account: Reach out to your LivePerson account team and request that Advanced Messaging Dashboard be added.
-The dashboard will be placed in Analytics Builder, under Shared Reports > My Account (12345678)
+New versions of Advanced Messaging Dashboard 3.0 are no longer being uploaded, as the data from this dashboard is now available in the Predefined Dashboards in Analytics Builder.

 ## Segments of the dashboard
 Advanced Messaging Dashboard 3.0 contains 7 core analysis segments: